 As this conference is aimed at engaging undergraduate and graduate students across a variety of educational institutions, students from inside and out of state are welcome to register.
 Faculty/staff from other colleges and individuals from the broader community are also welcome to attend this conference.

-Registration for the 2021 conference will open on Friday, February 19 and close on Thursday, March 25.
+Registration for the 2023 conference will open in December 2022 and close in February 2023.
 Register for the conference.

 As a part of our ongoing commitment to ensure that the conference provides support for LGBTQ+ attendees, a number of practical resources are made available in coordination with our conference co-sponsors.